hick97/br-stocks-bot/README.md

   </a>
 </p>

->  A Telegram bot to provide analysis about your favorite brazilian stocks
+>  A Telegram bot to investors:
+- Manage your wallet for free;
+- Receive reports and notifications;
+- See indicators of your favorite brazilian companies;

 ### 🤖 [Beta version](https://t.me/brstocksbot)
 ### :iphone: [Instagram](https://instagram.com/botdoinvestidor/)